willgcr/DHTMonitor/README.md

 ## Project description

-Thermostat with arduino and dht11.
+Temperature and humidity monitor with arduino and dht11

 It includes a controller application that communicates on the serial port with the arduino: